stolostron/rhacm-docs/manage_applications/subscription_sample.md

 ## Example subscription definition YAML structure

 The following YAML structure shows the required fields for a subscription and some of the common optional fields.
-Your YAML structure needs to include some required fields and values.
+Your YAML structure needs to include certain required fields and values.
 Depending on your application management requirements, you might need to include other optional fields and values.
-You can compose your own YAML content with any tool.
+You can compose your own YAML content with any tool:

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1